Homeland Security Has Warning For South Florida Boaters Plan To Take Part In Flotilla To Cuba

 People who bring foreign nationals into the U.S. illegally risk facing fines of up to $250,000 a day and five years in prison, the department said.

-According to Osdany Veloz, an organizer of the boaters, the goal of next Monday’s planned trip is to go to international waters near the island, but not cross into Cuban waters, to let island residents know they have supporters in South Florida.READ MORE: For 7th Consecutive Day, Demonstrations Continue For A Free Cuba
+According to Osdany Veloz, an organizer of the boaters, the planned trip is to go to international waters near the island, but not cross into Cuban waters, to let island residents know they have supporters in South Florida.READ MORE: Florida Sees Surge In COVID Cases, FIU's Infectious Disease Expert Dr. Aileen Marty Said Delta Variant Is Big Concern

 Organizers said they will set sail from South Florida if 100 boaters show up.